biscuitboost/yourbanger-fe/src/data/post/50th-birthday-gift-ideas.md

   - 50th birthday
 author: YourBanger.com Team
 metadata:
-  title: "50th Birthday Gift Ideas That Mark Half a Century | YourBanger.com"
+  title: "AI 50th Birthday Songs & Gift Ideas | YourBanger.com"
-  description: "Looking for 50th birthday gift ideas?
-These meaningful gifts celebrate five decades of life with personalized tributes, experiences, and milestone acknowledgments."
+  description: "Create an AI 50th birthday song in 2 minutes for $19.99 or explore meaningful gift ideas.
+Custom songs celebrating five decades of life, memories, and legacy."
 ---

 ## Half a Century Deserves More Than a Card